-For example, they might be an influencer working in journalism, technology or social policy, or they might be a campaigner or organisational leader working to ensure that people from a range of backgrounds, of different capabilities and ages, benefit from, or gain a better understanding of digital technology.
+The 2021 Society medal winner will be an individual who has made, or continues to make, an outstanding contribution to green IT.
+For example, they might be an influencer working in journalism, technology or social policy, or they might be a campaigner or organisational leader working to ensure that sustainable computing is at the heart of the future in tech.

 Nominees need not be academically acclaimed nor have reached senior management positions.
-What is important is that their work and values have contributed to enhancing the reputation and contribution of IT in society.
-As such they should be widely respected and known within our industry, although it is likely they are not working in a formal IT role.
+What is important is that their work and values have contributed to enhancing the reputation and contribution of green IT.
+As such they should be widely respected and known for their work to support greener IT, and they will possibly not be working in a formal IT role.

 The winner will be a strong supporter of BCS’s mission to make IT good for society.
 We can officially recognise and thank them for their ingenuity thanks to our Royal Charter.